 Beautiful Signs for a Better Planet

-Excited to have been included in the February 2020 edition of Sign of the Times, below is the article.
+Green Dot Sign® founder Simon Nussbaum’s innovative signage was featured in the February 2020 edition of Signs of the Times; below is the article.

 Job: General Manager, Green Dot Sign (Saint Paul, MN)